MicrosoftDocs/visualstudio-docs/docs/ide/creating-solutions-and-projects.md

 1. Enter a name for the new project in the **Name** box.
 You can choose to save the project in the default location on your system, or choose the **Browse** button to find another location.

-  You can also optionally choose to change the solution name and add the new project to a Git repository.
+  You can also optionally choose to change the solution name, or add the new project to a Git repository by choosing **Add to Source Control**.

 1. Choose the **OK** button to create the solution and project.

 1. If you want to add an additional project to a solution, choose the solution node in Solution Explorer, and then on the menu, choose **Project**, **Add New Item**.

 ## Create a project from existing code files
  If you have a collection of code source files, you can easily add them to a project.